sperka/node-sshclient/Readme.md

 ## Running tests

-To run the tests, simply run this command:
+To run the tests, simply run:

 	$ make test

-_Note_: set the `hostname` variable to your server to succeed with the tests.
+_Note_: set the `hostname` variable to your server's hostname to succeed with the tests.